-- Edit the line by right-clicking the line and then clicking Layout Line, Straighten or Format. - Change the properties of a line in the Line Editor by right-click the line you want to change and then selecting Format. - Turn on and off the display of verb phrases in the Display tab of the Options editor (Tools > Options). - Change the default line type from elbowed to straight lines in the Line Drawing Mode area of the Display tab in Tools > Options. - Choose whether or not to display the verb phrase of the line in the Model Display area of the Display tab in Tools > Options. - When you hover over a line, ER/Studio DA displays the name of the parent and child of the line if you have chosen View > Cursor Help Popup Options > Display Relationship Help.
+- o Change the default line type from elbowed to straight lines in the Line Drawing Mode area of the Display tab in Tools > Options. - o Choose whether or not to display the verb phrase of the line in the Model Display area of the Display tab in Tools > Options. - o When you hover over a line, ER/Studio Data Architect displays the name of the parent and child of the line if you have chosen View > Cursor Help Popup Options > Display Relationship Help.